Event Bus¶

 The bus assumes a single-threaded engine.
 There are no locks.
 Calling

-emit or connect from a worker thread is undefined behaviour –
+publish or subscribe from a worker thread is undefined behaviour

-use emit_deferred if you must, but only from the main thread; cross
+– use publish_deferred if you must, but only from the main thread;

-the thread boundary with the engine’s own coroutine / task plumbing
+cross the thread boundary with the engine’s own coroutine / task

 The events autoload reservation¶